ianeaa/Spotify2023_Exploratory-Data-Analysis/README.md

 widespread usage of playlists for music and other stuffs such as promotion and organization.
 However, only a few make it onto Deezer's playlist having 95,913 tracks, showing that only a few are popular enough to achieve this position.
 Lastly, compared to Spotify, Apple Music Playlist has fewer carefully selected tracks, with 64,625 music in playlists, probably because of a different strategy to their choices.
 This distribution highlights Spotify's high chart selectivity and reliance on playlists for song discovery.

-In the table shown, based on the earlier findings about the Top 5 tracks, it can be observed that spotify_playlists is the platform that performs the most popular tracks
+In the table shown, based on the earlier findings about the Top 5 tracks, it can be observed that spotify_playlists is the platform that favors the most popular tracks